 None of it is particularly in-depth, but Instagram does two things very well in terms of your audiences: engagement and influencers.

 Influencer marketing has taken off and is now a mainstay in effective social media marketing strategy.
 There are a lot of reasons why you should embrace influencer marketing, but much of it boils down to the way consumers make decisions about what to purchase, with 86% of respondents stating that they take advice from their friends about making purchases.
-Influencers position themselves to pick up one this by functioning as amplified word-of-mouth.
+Influencers position themselves to pick up on this by functioning as amplified word of mouth.

 There are a few options for this, but the main goal here is to bring all your social media data into one place so you can view it holistically and really dive into the data.
 Once you have a full view of where you stand, you can get to work refining your content plan to more effectively engage with your audience.